jack-petersen/hello-world/readme.txt

 A couple of lines of text
-for a workshop that I am doing.
+for a workshop that I am doing. changed lines.